Beginner Quilting Series Part 1

-Use a 50 wt cotton thread for piecing.
+Use a 50-wt cotton thread for piecing.
 Not all 50 wt thread is created equally, two spools may both say they are 50 wt however, one may be thicker than another.
-The two best brands that I have found for piecing Superior Threads Masterpiece or Auriful Threads (with the orange cone).
-Both of these threads can be purchased at Cindy’s Threadworks .
+I have found the two best brands for piecing are Superior Threads Masterpiece or Auriful Threads (with the orange cone).
+Both of these threads can be purchased at Cindy’s Threadworks.

 Stick with neutral colours such as the colours shown in the Auriful picture above as they can then be used with many different fabric colours which will save you money in the long run as you won’t have to run out and buy every colour of thread.
 Ok well, at least not at first.

 You will want good-quality straight pins with plastic or glass heads that aren’t too thick.
 You will find a magnetic pincushion to be an invaluable tool as inevitably you will dump those pins on the floor at some point (ask me how I know).

 A seam ripper is an invaluable tool!
 You WILL need a seam ripper at some point.
 Get one that has a sharp narrow point.
 Some seam rippers tend to run thicker than others so try to find one that has a fine point as it will be far easier to take out those pesky mistakes.

 Find a good pair (or several) of smaller sharp scissors, or you can use snips.
 These will come in handy for snipping off threads while sewing